 Harvesting Opportunities in New York, November 20, Albany

 The second annual Harvesting Opportunities in New York: Growing Local Food Economies and Protecting Farmland conference will be held on November 20 in Albany.
 The business of growing and selling food is a major contributor to New York’s economy.
 Farms annually sell billions of dollars in products yet New York continues to lose thousands of acres of farmland to development each year.
 “This conference will build on last year’s event, continuing to motivate more New Yorkers to work together to grow our local food economies and save the irreplaceable farmland on which New York depends,” said American Farmland Trust New York State Director David Haight.

-Posted in Agriculture and Environment, Farmland Protection, Local Farms and Food, New York Policy, State Budget Tagged agriculture, Albany, American Farmland Trust, budget, farmland, farmland protection, farmland protection program, Governor Cuomo, New York, No Farms No Food
+Posted in Agriculture and Environment, Farmland Protection, Local Farms and Food, New York Policy, State Budget, State Legislation Tagged agriculture, Albany, American Farmland Trust, beginning farmers, conservation, economic development, farmland protection, local food, New York, No Farms No Food

 Last month, American Farmland Trust was awarded two Conservation Partnership Program Grants.
 The Conservation Partnership Program is a public-private partnership between the state Department of Environmental Conservation and the Land Trust Alliance that invests in New York land trusts.
 “This program is unique in the nation,” said Department of Environmental Conservation Commissioner Joe Martens.
 “The state’s investment…multiplies several times in benefits to local communities, improving both the local economy and the environment.”
 The grants awarded to American Farmland Trust will assist in the development of the Hudson Valley Farm Link Network and our No Farms No Food campaign to engage New Yorkers in protecting farmland.
 The Conservation Partnership Program is funded through the state’s Environmental Protection Fund.